zleba/rapgapEnv/README.md

 cd rapgapEnv
 ```

-Ensure that docker is installed
+Ensure that docker is installed (for Ubuntu for example)
 ```
-sudo apt get docker
+sudo apt install docker.io
 ```